 Sometimes, you will get a ‘Session expired’ notification …

-If you get logged out, WordPress remembers where you were.
-This allows you to log in again and pick up where you left off …
+If your login session expires, WordPress remembers where you were.
+Log in again and pick up where you left off …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are working on is not the same as the version showing in the content editor and gives you the opportunity to restore the saved backup.
+WordPress also warns you if the backup of the post you are currently looking at is different from the version displayed in the content editor and gives you the opportunity to restore the saved version.